 The preceding schema defines a single table with three columns: town, county, and state.
 We could also set options, such as default values and primary keys.
 But for now we will keep it as simple as possible.

-Once you have the schema defined, you can start the database and load your schema.
-There are several options available when starting a VoltDB database, which we will discuss later.
-But for now, we can use the simplest command to start the database using the default options on the current machine with the following command:
+Once you have the schema defined, you can initialize and start the database, then load your schema.
+There are several options available when initializing a VoltDB database, which we will discuss later.
+But for now, we can use the simplest init and start commands to initialize and start the database using the default options on the current machine:

-The voltdb create command tells VoltDB to create a new, empty database.
+The voltdb start command tells VoltDB to start the database process.
 Once startup completes, the server reports the following message:

 Server completed initialization.